|

 Traffic noise from Interstate 280 is unavoidable, and as you head north

-2.38 miles, you'll reach a signed junction and information kiosk.
+vehicles are visible as well.
+At 2.15 miles, you'll reach a signed junction (14) and information kiosk.
 The

 trail to the left leaves the park and passes under the highway, leading

-on Serpentine Loop Trail.
+on Edgewood Trail.

 Two junctions are reached in quick succession.

-The first, at 2.43 miles, heads uphill to the right to Ridgeview Trail.
+The first (13), at 2.2 miles, heads right, uphill to Live Oak Trail.

 The wide trail curves east and climbs gently,